Karthik-Bashakarla/Karthik-Bashakarla/README.md

 ### Hi there 👋, this is Karthik Bashakarla !

+I am a software engineer and I am interested in web development and devops

 <!--
 **Karthik-Bashakarla/Karthik-Bashakarla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.